Bentley S2

 The Bentley S2 is a luxury car produced by Bentley from 1959 until 1962.
 The successor to the S1, it featured the new Rolls-Royce–Bentley L-series V8 engine and improved air conditioning made possible by that engine's increased output.
 Power steering was also standard, and a new dashboard and steering wheel were introduced.
-Some early S2s were built with the earlier S1 dashboard.
+Some early S2s were built using the dashboard of the preceding S1.

 A high-performance S2-derived Continental edition was also produced.

-1,863 standard and 57 long-wheelbase S2 car chassis were built between 1959 and 1962.
+1,863 standard and 57 long-wheelbase S2 chassis were built between 1959 and 1962.
 Almost all were fitted with standard factory bodywork.
 A number had coachbuilt bodies by Park Ward, Hooper, H. J. Mulliner & Co., and James Young.

 S2

 Announced at the beginning of October 1959 the S2 replaced the S1's straight-six engine with the new aluminium Rolls-Royce - Bentley L Series V8 shared with the Rolls-Royce Silver Cloud II.
 It displaced 6.2 L (6230 cc, or 380 cu in), and offered significantly improved performance.

 As advertised in The Times, Friday, 2 October 1959:

-The cylinder block and heads are cast in aluminum alloy and hydraulic tappets operate the overhead valves.
+The cylinder block and heads are cast in aluminium alloy and hydraulic tappets operate the overhead valves.
 The engine has a compression ratio of 8 to 1 and is fitted with twin carburetors with automatic choke.

 Other features available include fully automatic transmission, power-assisted steering, electrically operated ride control, redesigned and more flexible air conditioning, electric rear window demisters and press button window lifts.

-Of the 1,863 standard S2 models produced, 15 had H. J. Mulliner & Co. drophead coupe bodies.
+Of the 1,863 standard S2 models produced, 15 had H. J. Mulliner & Co. drophead coupé bodies.
 Of the 57 long-wheelbase cars, five had James Young bodies and one a Mercedes-Bentley yachting station-wagon body by Wendler.